About The Baxter Center

 Videos created by

-The Baxter Center for Science Education (BCSE) is a collaborative partnership between Lindblom Math & Science Academy (LMSA), Round Lake Area Schools, the Office of Community Education Partnerships (OCEP) at Northwestern University, and Baxter International Foundation.
-The Baxter Center catalyzes partnerships and builds impactful student experiences and educator professional development programs, focused on the specific needs of communities in Chicago and the greater region, to promote student success and equity in STEM education and career pathways.
-Specifically, the Baxter Center seeks to increase: 1) access, opportunity, engagement, and empowerment of youth in STEM—primarily youth from communities traditionally underrepresented in STEM, and 2) representation of Black, Indigenous, and People of Color (BIPOC) in STEM fields and leadership roles.
+The Baxter Center for Science Education (BCSE) is a collaborative partnership between the Office of Community Education Partnerships (OCEP) at Northwestern University, Lindblom Math & Science Academy (LMSA), Round Lake Area Schools, and the Baxter International Foundation, with evolving and responsive expansions to our communities of Cook and Lake Counties more broadly.
+The BCSE provides impactful educator professional development programs and student experiences and catalyzes mutually beneficial collaborations, focused on the specific needs of communities in Chicago and the greater region, to promote student success and equity in STEM education and career pathways.
+Specifically, we seek to increase: 1) access, opportunity, engagement, and empowerment of youth in STEM — primarily youth from communities traditionally underrepresented in STEM, and 2) representation of Black, Indigenous, and People of Color (BIPOC) in STEM fields and leadership roles.

 What we do

-Baxter Center programs have always been centered around providing authentic science content and learning experiences for students and teachers.
-Over the past few years, we have expanded the structure and content of our programs to reflect the evolving values and goals of our partners and our communities.
-We now focus on five primary areas of work:
+BCSE programs have always been centered around providing authentic science content and learning experiences for teachers and students.
+Over the past few years, we have expanded the structure and content of our programs to reflect the evolving values and goals of our partners and communities.
+Our work is guided by five overlapping pillars:

 1. Authentic Science Content: We’re known for offering hands-on, cutting-edge life science activities for teachers to try with their students.